ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/scrolling-performance/index.md

 [[note]]
 | The grid rendering is highly customised and plain JavaScript cell renderers will work faster than framework
 | equivalents.
-It is still fine to use the framework version of ag-Grid (eg for setting ag-Grid properties etc)
+It is still fine to use the framework version of AG Grid (eg for setting AG Grid properties etc)
 | however because there are so many cells getting created and destroyed, the additional layer the frameworks
 | add do not help performance.
 Plain JavaScript cell renderers should be considered if you are having performance
 | concerns.